eric-moreira/eric-moreira/README.md

   <ul>
     <li>Bachelor in Cinema and Audiovisual from Universidade Federal de Juiz de Fora - 2019</li>
     <li>Bachelor in Software Development from Universidade Cruzeiro do Sul - 2023</li>
+    <li>Post-Graduation in Software Engineering from Universidade Cruzeiro do Sul - Studying</li>
   </ul>

   <h2>IT Humor</h2>